-Goodwill represented \$2,446.6 million of total assets as at December 31, 2022 and 2021.
-Determining whether goodwill is impaired requires an estimation of the Company's value which requires management to estimate the future cash flows expected to arise from operations and to make assumptions regarding economic factors, tax rates and annual growth rates.
+Goodwill represented \$2,446.6 million of total assets as at December 31, 2023 and 2022.
+Determining whether goodwill is impaired requires an estimation of the Company's fair value which requires management to estimate the future cash flows expected to arise from operations and to make assumptions regarding the underlying business plan, discount rate, and growth rate assumptions.
 Actual operating results and the related cash flows of the Company could differ from the estimates used for the impairment analysis.